 Without a doubt, Nokia 6 (2018) comes with some welcoming improvements and modifications as compared to its predecessor phone.
 It has faster processor, ability to shoot 4K videos and fast-charging capability.
 This will hence be a much better phone.

-However, there will be one big compromise in case of this phone, i.e. display.
-The display screen will appear bluish along with the washed out colors.
+However, there will be one big compromise in case of this phone which is its display.
+The screen will appear blueish along with the washed out colors.
 We do know that this mid-range phone will not do wonders for most of us, but still the screen would be a real deal-breaker for most of us.
-While the competitors have raised the display standards, Nokia 6 (2018) would still be lacking in this arena.
+While the competitors have raised the display standards, Nokia 6 (2018) would still be lacking in this area.

-But still, if you are able to bear that, then performance and camera in Nokia 6 (2018) will definitely impress you and turn you into its big fans.
+But still, if you are able to bear that, then performance and camera in Nokia 6 (2018) will definitely impress you and turn you into a big fan of this phone.